Understanding Relative Energy Deficiency in Sport (RED-S): Definition and Causes

 “In addition to athletes not eating enough to compensate for energy expended during exercise, many athletes do develop disordered eating patterns, which often result from the hyper-focus on one’s body inherent to any sport,” continues Roldan.
 “This focus can trigger disordered eating thoughts and behaviors in adolescents already struggling with body image concerns.”

 “In other cases, these patterns start as a desire to eat healthy to improve athletic performance,” shares Lizette Taboada, RD, a registered dietitian in UT Health Austin’s Musculoskeletal Institute and Women’s Health, a clinical partnership between Ascension Seton and UT Health Austin.
 “If an athlete begins to feel pressure, they can start to restrict their diet by eliminating food groups and/or lowering their calorie intake, which can lead to an eating disorder.”
-Taboada also serves as the Nutrition and Behavior Change Lead for UT Health Austin’s Integrated Behavioral Health care team.
+Taboada also serves as the Nutrition and Behavior Change Lead for UT Health Austin’s Health Social Work care team.

 A University of Wisconsin survey of over 300 girls involved in high school sports during the 2006-2007 season found that more than a third of participants reported disordered eating behaviors like skipping meals, purging, or abusing diet pills.
 These behaviors were reported by over 40% of respondents in sports with an aesthetic focus, such as gymnastics.